Written on 20 Jan 2023.

 We would like to once again congratulate Irene Monasterolo, for winning the “Young Researchers in Green Finance” Prize by Banque de France, awarded during the conference.

-To watch the replay of the conference (December 14), follow this link or see the video directly below:
+To watch the replay of Mirco Rubin and David Zerbib's interventions on December 14, follow this link or see the video directly below:

-To watch the replay of the conference (December 15), follow this link or see the video directly below:
+To watch the replay of Irene Monasterolo's talks on December 15, follow this link or see the video directly below:

 #MakeGreenFinanceImpactful #ClimateScience #ILBevent #Research #ClimateAction #TogetherForImplementation